ariadne-cps/ariadne/doc/smt_solver_design.md

   combinations are represented;
 - repeated signed-literal-to-variable conversion is centralized, including theory nogood reconstruction;
+- signed Boolean literal truth values are derived directly from the sign bit instead of ternary control flow; the representation invariant is negative = false, positive = true;
+- parallel worker accounting subtracts the Boolean calling-thread observation directly, avoiding a redundant ternary branch in statistics-only code;
 - box splittability is represented by whether the two children returned by `Box::split` differ; for a degenerate split both children equal the parent, so separately comparing each child with the parent represented an impossible